wp-plugins/microblog-poster/readme.txt

     'Get Access Token' and by providing the verification code.

     6. Now you can copy your token key and token secret.
-    Coupled with the App key and App secret you got previously you can configure your plurk.com account on MicroblogPoster plugin.
+    Coupled with the App key and App secret you've got previously you can configure your plurk.com account on MicroblogPoster plugin.

 **facebook.com accounts**

+Please note that only real personal facebook accounts have permissions to create an App.
+Business accounts can't manage facebook Apps.

     1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
     Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
     Then the creation of new app will be available.

     2. Fill in the 'App name' and click continue.